-Double Down is a 22′ Hacker Craft Replica built in 2015 in the style of a Gentleman’s Racer.
+Double Down is a 22′ Hacker Craft Replica built by Bruce Hutchinson in 2015 using the style of a Gentleman’s Racer.
 She is powered by a General Motors V-8 engine with 350 hp.
 She is owned by Jay Gudebski who is a member of the Northern California/Lake Tahoe Chapter of ACBS.

 John Ludwig Hacker began designing and building boats in the Detroit, Michigan area in the early 1900’s.
 Wikipedia includes this information:

 John L. Hacker (1877–1961) was a naval architect and American motorboat designer.
 His major design and engineering accomplishments include the invention of the “V”-hull design and the floating biplane for the Wright brothers.
 Hacker’s success in the design and building of speed craft surpassed all others of the time.